MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-To resolve, report to Development Team.
+To resolve, report to development team.

 ### Issue: Notification is stuck at *Fetching updates* even though the update operation is complete

 **Cause**

-Network Issue/ Development Issue.
+Network Issue/development Issue.

 **Resolution**

 To resolve, try refreshing for updates.
-If not resolved, report to Dev Team.
+If not resolved, report to development team.

 ### Issue: Update state isn't reflected correctly on the card

 **Cause**

-Network Issue/ Development Issue.
+Network Issue/development Issue.

 **Resolution**

 To resolve, try refreshing for updates.
-If not resolved, report to Dev Team.
+If not resolved, report to development team.

 ### Inconsistency in the controls within the card